 In 1998, the San Antonio, TX native returned home and opened Restaurant Le Rêve (The Dream) with his wife and business partner Maureen.
 “I started Le Rêve with $43,000.
 Within six years Gourmet magazine recognized it as the sixth-best restaurant in the country and Texas Monthly named it the Best Restaurant in Texas,” recalls Andrew.
 After being open for 11 years with a consistent three-month wait list, the Weissman’s decided to close.
 “We were never home and I didn’t want my kids growing up without a dad around,” explained Andrew.

-Today, the four-time James Beard Foundation nominee for Best Chef Southwest is the executive chef and owner of the Weissman Restaurant Group with a stable of restaurants in San Antonio including Osteria Il Sogno, The Sandbar Fish House & Market, The Luxury, Big’z Burger Joint, Sip Brew Bar & Eatery, and Moshe’s Golden Falafal named after his youngest son.
-New on the horizon is Signature by Andrew Weissman, a fine dining restaurant at La Cantera Resort & Spa; and a chicken sandwich shop called Max n’ Ella’s Chicken Shack, named after his other two children.
+Today, the four-time James Beard Foundation nominee for Best Chef Southwest is the executive chef and owner of the Weissman Restaurant Group with a stable of restaurants in San Antonio including The Luxury, two Big’z Burger Joint locations, Sip Brew Bar & Eatery, and Moshe’s Golden Falafal named after his youngest son.
+New is Signature Inspired by Andrew Weissman, a fine dining restaurant at La Cantera Resort & Spa, which Andrew calls his love letter to his hometown.

 A consummate businessman, Andrew doesn’t spend money on advertising but relies instead on word of mouth.
 In choosing locales for his restaurants he likes second-generation locations.
 “I’m able to go somewhere someone else may have failed in,” he says.
 “There is an opportunity there in the amount of money you have to pay landlords.
 I always try to go somewhere I can negotiate down the rent and bring an original concept into an area like Olmos Park—one of San Antonio’s up-and coming food corridors.
 It’s five blocks from my house and I find that very life-enriching.
 This can become a very walkable part of our city and I want to be a part of that.
 And my neighbors are my clientele.”